maudeve-it/ILI9XXX-XPT2046-STM32/1-HOWTO/README.md

 - ["How to" handle display backlight](../2-BACKLIGHT)
 - for Direct Handling projects: [(Direct handling) "How to" add this library to the created project](../3B-DIRECT)
 - for TouchGFX projects: [(TouchGFX) "How to" add this library to the created project](../3A-TOUCHGFX)
+- for both type of projects:  ["How to" calibrate touch sensor](../4-CALIBRATION)

 <br>